 Caustic paint removers are good to use to remove thick layers of paint and are great to use on surfaces with detailed moulding due to its consistency.
 However, you do run the risk of staining or scorching the wooden surfaces for example, whereas solvent based removers do not stain or damage the surface.

-Modern formulations such as Pro Coating Remover from Rawlins Paints contain benzyl alcohol which penetrates multiple layers very easily.
+Modern formulations such as Thermoguard Thermostrip PRO from Rawlins Paints contain benzyl alcohol which penetrates multiple layers very easily.
 For large contracts such as exterior property stripping, these types of products can remove 20 layers of paint in one application when used in conjunction with a DOFF powered steam system.

 Stripping Paint from Wood